jackyng88/nkp-on-nutanix/nutanix-installation.md

     - [Adding Nutanix Object Store](#adding-nutanix-object-store)

 ## Prerequisites
 - Download the Nutanix Kubernetes Platform (NKP) CLI/binary and Konvoy Image Builder (KIB) from Nutanix Portal [here](https://portal.nutanix.com/page/downloads?product=nkp).
-Choose your appropriate OS and the version.
+Choose your appropriate OS and the version. **Note**: Make sure that the appropriate Linux OS image maps to the NKP CLI version.
 - A container engine of some kind i.e. Docker or Podman.
 Docker Desktop is usually not supported in some enterprises so you may need to use Podman, containerd, etc. In my case I used Rancher Desktop with `QEMU` emulation and `dockerd` for the container runtime engine on a arm64 MacOS machine.
+  - The container runtime engine (CRE) will allow your laptop to serve as a bastion host to deploy a KinD (Kubernetes in Docker) cluster to serve as the bootstrap cluster.
+  - For ease of use depending on your environment - add the nkp/docker (or related CLI binaries) to your PATH environment variable instead of having to use the entire working directory to those binaries.
-- A container registry for your environment
+- (Optional) A container registry for your environment
+  - For air-gapped deployments your bastion host will need to push the air gapped bundles into an external container registry like Harbor.
 - A valid Nutanix account
 - A properly configured Prism Central with administrator access with the following credentials
     - Managing the cluster i.e. listing subnets, creating VMs in Prism Central
     - Managing persistent storage used by the Nutanix Container Storage Interface (CSI) provider.
     - Discovering node metadata used by Nutanix Cloud Cost Management (CCM) provider.
-- A subnet with unused IP addresses (this example has 9 unused)
+- A subnet with unused IP addresses (this deployment example has 9 unused)
     - One IP address for each node in the Kubernetes cluster.
-    - Default cluster size has *three* control plane nodes and *four* worker nodes for a total of *seven*
+      - Default cluster size has *three* control plane nodes and *four* worker nodes for a total of *seven* IP addresses.
     - *One* IP address for the control plane endpoint Virtual IP
-    - *One* IP address for the NKP LoadBalancer serice Virtual IP
+    - *One* IP address for the NKP LoadBalancer service Virtual IP for MetalLB.
 - Since we will be standing up a self-managed NKP cluster i.e. a cluster that isn't for managing another cluster you will need to unset your ``KUBECONFIG`` environment variable and make sure ``~/.kube/config`` doesn't exist.
 Copy the current config file to somewhere else for use later.
+  - This is for purposes of administrating your Kubernetes cluster via `kubectl`.
+By default without providing the `--kubeconfig=/path/to/kubeconfig`, any `kubectl` command will look to the `KUBECONFIG` environment variable to be set to the path.

 ## Setting up a Subnet in Prism Central
+- *Note*: Ideally you have a subnet with DHCP/Nutanix IPAM enabled with a IP pool.
+These are used to provision NKP Node VMs.
+  - You can deploy baremetal/pre-provisioned VMs using static IPs but typically that is not advised.
 - In Prism Central, under Infrastructure at the top drop down, select ``Network & Security``
 - Then click ``Subnets``
 - Click ``Create Subnet``